 These additional fees typically arise from volume expectations not being aligned when entering into an agreement.
 In addition, implementation fees are typically incurred upon commencing the remote service.
 However, these are typically minimal.

 With the focus today on pay-for-performance, considering quality as a part of your buying decision is important, both clinically and financially.
 Also important is being able to justify the return on investment when asking your organization to support a remote pharmacy services approach to ensuring 24x7 pharmacy services.
-When a pharmacy calculates its return on investment for remote services, it is not complete without including cost avoidance from preventable adverse drug events
+When a pharmacy calculates its return on investment for remote services, it is not complete without including cost avoidance from preventable adverse drug events in its calculation.

-Each adverse drug event cost hospitals an average of $4,685, according to American Health and Drug Benefits, and that impact doesn’t take into account the financial impact of not meeting quantitative quality measures.
+Each adverse drug event cost hospitals an average of $4,685, according to American Health and Drug Benefits1, and that impact doesn’t take into account the financial impact of not meeting quantitative quality measures.
 Ensuring that you capture both the labor savings and cost avoidance associated with adverse drug events and interventions becomes important when calculating the true return on investment for providing 24x7 pharmacy services.